 - Comes in four colors: black, red, white, and blue

 If you’re searching for an antenna that looks good while maintaining excellent performance, you’ll love the Firestik II.
-Keep in mind that this is not an ideal choice for beginners, as only the antenna comes in the box, you’ll have to buy a mount, cable, and everything else separately.
+Take into account that this is not an ideal choice for beginners, as only the antenna comes in the box, you’ll have to buy a mount, coaxial cable, and everything else separately.

-You have a choice of four different colors when buying a Firestik II, so you can either match it to the color of your car or choose one that compliments it well.
-This is also one of the more versatile CB antennas on the market, as you can use it in a single or dual layout, allowing you to further improve coverage.
+You can choose from four different colors (i.e. black, etc) when buying a Firestik II, which means you can either match it to the color of your auto or choose one that compliments it well.
+This is also one of the more versatile CB antennas on the market, as you can use it in a single or dual layout, allowing you to further boost coverage.

-The compact size of this antenna makes it an excellent choice for city use, as you may have to deal with a lot of low-clearance overpasses and tunnels.
-Keep in mind that this antenna will have to be fine-tuned when you first get your hands on it, though it can be tuned without the need for tools.
+The compact build of this Firestik antenna makes it an excellent option for city use, as you may have to deal with many low-clearance overpasses and tunnels.
+Remember that this antenna will have to be fine-tuned when you first get your hands on it, though it can be tuned without the need for tools.

-This antenna is also surprisingly affordable, as you would expect it to be more expensive than many of the other available choices, especially when you account for its superior build quality.
+The Firestik antenna is also surprisingly affordable, as you would expect it to be higher-priced than many of the other available choices, especially when you account for its superior build quality with a ground plane layout.
 The only thing that let us down was how challenging it was to set up and get a low SWR.

 9. Prostick 3’ Fiberglass CB Antenna